ramadg05/RabobankCustomerStatementProcessor/README.md

 2)The end balance needs to be validated

     End balance validated using the logic below,

-    Start Balance +/- Mutation = End Balance
+    Result = Start Balance + Mutation - End Balance

-    If the result is 0.0 then it is correct end balance.
+    If the result is 0.0 then there is no incorrect end balance.
 Otherwise Im adding incorrect end balance to list to populate the end response